About the Bottom Up Blog

-I call this Bottom-Up SaaS.
-This is a category I helped pioneer in 2008 by taking the consumer growth tactics I had learned as founding COO of PayPal and applying them to enterprise software.
-That company, Yammer, grew so quickly that it was acquired by Microsoft for $1.2 billion in just 4 years.
+Also known as Product Led Growth (PLG), this is a category I helped pioneer by taking the consumer growth tactics I had learned as founding COO of PayPal and applying them to enterprise software.
+The company I founded, Yammer, grew so quickly that it was acquired by Microsoft for $1.2 billion in 2012, just 4 years after founding.

-In this blog, I convey lessons learned about Bottom-Up SaaS through my experience as a founder/CEO and as an investor in many SaaS companies.
-I write about topics relevant to founders who are starting or scaling software companies.
+In this blog, I convey lessons learned through my experience as a founder/CEO and as an investor in many SaaS companies.
+I focus on topics relevant to founders who are starting or scaling software companies.

 Everyone has to start somewhere.
 You might as well work your way from the Bottom Up.
 That is where change comes from.
 That is where revolutions come from.